isbrycee/T-Mamba/README.md

 ## Citing SAM 2

-If you use SAM 2 or the SA-V dataset in your research, please use the following BibTeX entry.
+If you use TED3 dataset or the T-Mamba network in your research, please use the following BibTeX entry.

 ```bibtex
 @article{hao2024t,